-At first sight the above photo is impossible, because if the filament was wrapped according to the laws of physics and topology, then the later loops must always be above the earlier loops, right?
+At first sight the above photo is impossible because if the filament was wrapped according to the laws of physics and topology, then the later loops must always be above the earlier loops, right?
 Yes, but only if the already wrapped filament has never moved.
-The common explanation for this kind of tangle is user error, and indeed this is also the most common cause of this kind of filament jam: if the spool is left to spin freely, or filament is pushed instead of pulled, then the filament will partially unwrap in a messy way, and it will be re-wrapped in some random configuation when it is tensioned again.
-It is possible that during this re-wrapping, loops that were previously below other loops, are now suddenly on top.
+The common explanation for this kind of tangle is user error, and indeed this is also the most common cause of this kind of filament jam.
+If the spool is left to spin freely or filament is pushed instead of pulled, then the filament will partially unwrap in a messy way and it will be re-wrapped in some random configuation when tensioned again.
+It is possible that during this re-wrapping, loops that were previously below other loops are now suddenly on top.

 Still, the spool in the above photo was nearly new and had never turned backwards, it had never spontaneously unwrapped and I never did anything dodgy to it.
 Yet, like some other spools I have, it managed to jam.
 It was factory pre-tangled!
 It also produced the typical sound of filament loops shifting around during printing.
 I never hear that sound or have such jams with good brands of filament, like rigid.ink.
 They obviously know how to wrap filament properly.
 But how then can filament be wrapped improperly?